 Reference collections are available for consultation by the public in each branch library and include a selection of basic information sources such as almanacs, atlases, bibliographies, dictionaries, directories, encyclopedias, handbooks, local history, as well as supplemental sources on a wide variety of subjects.
-Material in microform, electronic or on-line format is provided when suitable.
+Material in microform or electronic format (e.g. CD-ROM) is provided when suitable.